 Opportunity object, but each step would have its own set of filtering criteria.
 This kind of retrieval is rather difficult to do with other reporting tools.

 More about linkages

-lookup to a certain object and the other is a record ID for that object; or
+object, or both are record ID values for the same object, or else one is a lookup to a certain object and the other is a record ID for that object.

 one step with the Opportunity ID field of the Opportunity Contact Role object from an earlier step.
 You can even set up a linkage where both sides of the linkage

 are lookup fields, e.g., the Opportunity ID of an Opportunity Contact Role step with the Opportunity ID of an Opportunity Line Item step.
 But you cannot, for